For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 13. Recycle plastic cups for cash

-As more and more festivals are striving to become greener, earning cash for recycling is fast becoming one of the easiest ways to help fund your festival weekend.
+As more and more festivals strive to become greener, earning cash for recycling is fast becoming one of the easiest ways to help fund your festival weekend.

-Many are going in hard at promoting recycling, offering keen litter-pickers cash rewards if they return their used cups.
-It's only a few pennies per cup, but every little helps.
+Some festivals offer keen litter-pickers cash rewards if they return used cups.
+It might only be a few pennies per cup, but every little helps.

 14. Don't waste money on expensive tents